textcreationpartnership/A00748/README.md

 ##Content Summary##

 #####Front#####
-The Epiphanie of the Church.
-GATHERED OVT OF THE HOLY
-Scriptures, declaring and plainly shevving, bo

 1. VNTO THE REVEREND FATHER
 in God and honourable Lord, Nicholas Ridley, biſhop of London, his humble Richard Phinch the vnworthie